How it works

 Swear an affidavit, prepared and presented to you for execution by us.
 The affidavit attests to the fact that the information you posted is true and the judgment continues to be enforceable.
 This must be completed prior to publication.

 Keep your contact information current so we can get in touch with you if necessary.
-Your information will only be released under the following strict conditions:
+We will keep that information confidential subject to the Publication & Reward Contract.

 Identifying all of the courts and file numbers from which the judgment or order is being enforced so that Tippers may track any enforcement activity.

 Tipper contact information will be emailed to you with each tip posted.
 This will allow you to contact the Tipper directly.
-You are to keep the identities of Tippers confidential.
+You are to keep the contact information and identities of Tippers confidential.

-If you offer a reward under the terms of the Publication & Reward Contract you will need to pay 10% of the net collected (and received by you) to the Tipper who first provided the information that lead to the enforcement action.
+Under the terms of the Publication & Reward Contract if you offer a reward you will need to pay 10% of the net collected to the Tipper who first provided the information that lead to the enforcement action.
 There is nothing stopping a JC from dealing directly with a Tipper and modifying this arrangement by mutual consent.

 Lawyers and paralegals who publish a judgment on behalf of a client give their client’s undertaking to pay any earned reward and give their personal undertaking to provide their best efforts to ensure any earned reward is paid.